 Make A Fortune Negotiating A Severance

-What if I said you could make $8,000 on your way out the door?
-If you plan to leave your job anyway, getting $5,000 is like receiving an unexpected two round-trip tickets to Europe with a week of accommodation at a 5 star luxury hotel as a farewell present!
+What if I said you could make and extra $3,800 on your way out the door?
+If you plan to leave your job anyway, getting $3,800 is like receiving round-trip airfare and a week-long stay at a 5 star luxury hotel as a farewell present!

 What if your company gave you $50,000 as part of your severance package?
 You could pay off all your credit card debt, and have a nice amount of savings to help care for your new baby!

-And if you happen to received $100,000+ in severance as many of my friends in finance, technology, and consulting have received you might never need to work for anybody again!
+And if you happen to receive $100,000+ in severance like many of my friends in finance, technology, and consulting you might never need to work for anybody again!

-There’s a lot of money out there, and the above amounts are from case studies included in the book.
+There’s a lot of money out there!
+The above amounts are from actual case studies in the book How To Engineer Your Layoff.
 Each person wanted to do something else.
+And they all succeeded!

-There are detailed case studies in the book including an in depth look into the three above.
-I helped each person take the next step by advising them on a plan, and they are all better off financially and are happier because of their willingness to learn.
+There are multiple detailed case studies in the book including an in depth look into the examples above.
+I’ve helped many people take the next step by advising them on a clear plan.
+And they are all better off financially and are happier because of their willingness to learn.

 Over the years, the #1 pushback I get from potential buyers is: why would my employer ever give me a severance if I’m a good employee?
 The answer is that the more valuable you are, the easier it is to negotiate a severance because you don’t want to just quit and leave them in the lurch.

 Further, I highlight how one employee negotiated a severance because her employer didn’t want to be “put on blast” and sullied over social media.
-It’s a new age in 2019 and beyond folks.
+We’re in a new age folks.
 Employees have much more power than they think!

 Do Not Quit Your Job Before Buying My Book

 Please do not quit your job before you read How To Engineer Your Layoff.
-Please do not retire before you read my book either!
+On the same note, please do not retire before you read my book either!
 You could be leaving some serious money on the table if you do not arm yourself with the knowledge and strategies in the book.

 Who Should Buy How To Engineer Your Layoff?

-* Someone who is burnt out and just wants to take a long break.
+- feel burnt out and want to take a long break,

-* Someone who is afraid to blow themselves up in this delicate process.
+- are afraid to blow themselves up in this delicate process,

-* Someone who does not want to miss out on unemployment benefits because of quitting.
+- don’t want to miss out on unemployment benefits,

-* Someone who realizes life speed accelerates and doesn’t want to have many regrets.
+- realize life speed accelerates and don’t want to have many regrets,

-* Someone who wants insight into how the layoff process works at some firms.
+- want insight into how the layoff process works at some firms,

-* Someone who wants to preempt a layoff or firing.
+- want to preempt a layoff or firing,

-* Someone who wants to take control of their lives.
+- want to take control of their lives,

-* Someone who wants to spend more time with their children.
+- wish to spend more time with their children,

-* Someone who wants to spend more time with their aging parents.
+- hope to spend more time with their aging parents,

-* Someone who is interested in developing a deeper understanding of existing & future posts.
+- are interested in developing a deeper understanding Sam’s existing & future posts,

-* Managers who want to prepare for the wave of employees looking to engineer their layoffs.
+- are managers who want to prepare for the wave of employees looking to engineer their layoffs,

 How To Engineer Your Layoff Will:

-* Entertain and motivate you by sharing success stories.
+- Entertain and motivate you with success stories.

-* Allow you to collect thousands of dollars in unemployment benefits if you are laid off.
+- Teach you how to collect thousands of dollars in unemployment benefits if you are laid off.